cabbageGG/scrapy_redis_project/README.md

 how to deploy the scrapy-reids project on a new mac

-1、create virtual env:
+1、create virtual env:\n
   sudo easy_install pip
   sudo pip install virtualenv
   virtualenv -p /usr/bin/python2.7 python2